UK's Johnson hopes schools in England can reopen on March 8

 “They will be met at the airport and transported directly into quarantine,” he said.

-In addition, he said anyone leaving England will be asked the reasons behind their trip and will be instructed to go home if they do not have a valid reason to travel” Under lockdown restrictions, holidays abroad are not allowed.
+In addition, he said anyone leaving England will be asked the reasons behind their trip and will be instructed to go home if they do not have a valid reason.
+Under lockdown restrictions, holidays abroad are not allowed.
 He said discussions are taking place so the rules apply across the U.K.

-Further details of the quarantine plan will be unveiled next week though critics are saying the government should have mandated quarantines for every arrival.
+Further details will be unveiled next week.
+Critics are saying the government should be mandating quarantines for every arrival.

 On Tuesday, the U.K. became the fifth country to record more than 100,000 coronavirus-related deaths.
 The U.K. is the smallest to breach that threshold, and has one of the world's worst COVID-19-related mortality rates.